hibestil/learnCUDA/README.md

 We can use `cudaMalloc()`,`cudaFree()`,`cudaMemcpy()`.
 These ara similar to the C equivalents `malloc()`, `free()`, `memcpy()`.

+### Notes about GPU Limitations
+An ideal real-time system would be able to terminate periodic tasks that do not complete by their deadline, as the result of their computation is no longer temporally valid.
+Current GPUs, including the one in the Jetson, do not provide a mechanism for stopping GPU operations after they are launched without resetting the entire device; GPUs cannot be considered preemptable resources as required by many conventional real-time scheduling algorithms.
+This creates the undesirable property that if we cannot bound the runtime of a
+GPU program, we have no guarantees on when it will terminate.

 # Examples
 ### "Hello CUDA World"